 SAVINGS Members may buy 1 - 5 shares in each meeting The purchase price of a share will be: Members may contribute an equal agreed-upon amount at the start of every future cycles to speed up the growth of the loan portfolio.
 Only at this moment in the cycle , the number of start-up shares are allowed to be more than 5 shares per member LENDING The maximum amount that anyone can borrow is three times the value of their savings A loan may be taken for one, two or three months only The service charge on a loan will be% per month.
-This is added as a total for the requested length of the loan term (1, 2 or 3 months) A member must repay a loan before (s)he can take another If a member dies and has a loan remaining unpaid, it will be treated as follows: The highest priority for loans will be given for: The highest priority for loans will be given for: The highest priority for loans will be given for: The second highest priority for loans will be given for: The highest priority for loans will be given for: The second highest priority for loans will be given for: The third highest priority for loans will be given for: The highest priority for loans will be given for: The second highest priority for loans will be given for: The third highest priority for loans will be given for: SOCIAL FUND The highest priority for loans will be given for: The second highest priority for loans will be given for: The third highest priority for loans will be given for: SOCIAL FUND The Social Fund is for grants only.
+This is added as a total fo the requested length of the loan term (1, 2 or 3 months) A member must repay a loan before (s)he can take another If a member dies and has a loan remaining unpaid, it will be treated as follows: If a member dies and has a loan remaining unpaid, it will be treated as follows: The highest priority for loans will be given for: The highest priority for loans will be given for: The second highest priority for loans will be given for: The highest priority for loans will be given for: The second highest priority for loans will be given for: The third highest priority for loans will be given for: The highest priority for loans will be given for: The second highest priority for loans will be given for: The third highest priority for loans will be given for: SOCIAL FUND The highest priority for loans will be given for: The second highest priority for loans will be given for: The third highest priority for loans will be given for: SOCIAL FUND The Social Fund is for grants only.
 No loans will be made from the Social Fund The highest priority for loans will be given for: The second highest priority for loans will be given for: The third highest priority for loans will be given for: SOCIAL FUND The Social Fund is for grants only.
 No loans will be made from the Social Fund No money in the Social Fund will be transferred to the Loan Fund The highest priority for loans will be given for: The second highest priority for loans will be given for: The third highest priority for loans will be given for: SOCIAL FUND The Social Fund is for grants only.
 No loans will be made from the Social Fund No money in the Social Fund will be transferred to the Loan Fund The Social Fund contribution, per member, per meeting will be: The highest priority for loans will be given for: The second highest priority for loans will be given for: The third highest priority for loans will be given for: SOCIAL FUND The Social Fund is for grants only.
 No loans will be made from the Social Fund No money in the Social Fund will be transferred to the Loan Fund The Social Fund contribution, per member, per meeting will be: The benefit payable for a deceased member will be: The highest priority for loans will be given for: The second highest priority for loans will be given for: The third highest priority for loans will be given for: SOCIAL FUND The Social Fund is for grants only.
-No loans will be made from the Social Fund No money in the Social Fund will be transferred to the Loan Fund The Social Fund contribution, per member, per meeting will be: The benefit payable for a deceased member will be: The benefit payable for a deceased spouse will be: The highest priority for loans will be given for: The second highest priority for loans will be given for: The third highest priority for loans will be given for: SOCIAL FUND The Social Fund is for grants only.
-No loans will be made from the Social Fund No money in the Social Fund will be transferred to the Loan Fund The Social Fund contribution, per member, per meeting will be: The benefit payable for a deceased member will be: The benefit payable for a deceased spouse will be: The benefit payable for a member's deceased child will be:
+No loans will be made from the Social Fund No money in the Social Fund will be transferred to the Loan Fund The Social Fund contribution, per member, per meeting will be: The benefit payable for a deceased member will be: The benefit payable for a deceased spouse will be: